Well, if 2020 taught us anything, it was the value of having a solid procurement team and being prepared for anything.

 2. Shifting Working Practices

-The next major shift has to be the impact that coronavirus has had on how we work.
+The next major shift in procurement trends has to be the impact that coronavirus has had on how we work.
 Coupled with an increasing focus on the environment, property directors and staff are reconsidering the size of large city center office complexes.

 There has been a huge upswing in the use of video conferencing and reduction in commuting and business travel.
 No doubt, some office workers will return to offices as the pandemic eases, but most procurement teams are considering the benefits of reducing their property footprint and the consequent reduction in facilities management, rent and utilities charges.